 June is the time for Santos Populares (Popular saints, that’s right) but before that there’s a national holiday on the 10th: the day of Portugal, Camões and the Portuguese Communities.
 Then comes Santo António (Saint Anthony), in Lisbon: the 13th is the holiday itself, but most of the fun happens on the 12th, so that means booze on the 12th and hangover on the 13th.
 This same logic applies to São João (Saint John), celebrated in Porto and several towns, mostly in the North, on the 23rd and 24th, and to São Pedro (Saint Peter), celebrated in Sintra and other towns, on the 29th and 30th.

 But although festas means celebrating patron saints (the ones I mentioned above are the most popular, there are plenty more across the country) it also means medieval fairs, produce fairs and you-name-it fairs taking place all through the Summer.
-Fundão, for example, will be hosting the Cherry Festival from the 7th to the 10th of June.
-And not far from Lisbon, in Óbidos, you’ll have the medieval fair, from July 11th to August 4th.
+Not far from Lisbon, in Óbidos, there’s always the medieval fair, although the most famous of these fair is probably the “Viagem Medieval em Terra de Santa Maria”, in Santa Maria da Feira.
 If you happen to be in Portugal at this time of the year just do a bit of research and I’m sure there’ll be some kind of festa taking place not very far from you.

 Here is some info and quick tips for surviving and enjoying this time in the best possible way: